CarmenCantudo/mi-primera-cajita/README.md

 ### Future Features

-In the future, we plan to add more products to our inventory, including personalized baby blankets and clothing.
+In the future, we plan to add more products to our inventory, including personalised baby blankets and clothing.
 We also plan to offer gift wrapping options for customers who wish to purchase items as gifts.
 Additionally, we will continue to improve our website's user interface and security features to provide the best possible online shopping experience for our customers.

 [Back to top](#my-first-box)